How To Get Rid Of Period Cramps At School

 Food

 Many foods are known to have beneficial properties and can help with period cramps.
-If you know your period is coming, or are already on it, consider packing some of these in your lunch bag for the future.
+If you know your teen's period is coming, or are already on it, consider packing some of these in their lunch bag for the future.

 Bananas

-If you know your period is coming, consider adding a banana a day to your diet before and during, and packing one into your lunch for a healthy and helpful snack between classes.
+If you know their period is coming, consider adding a banana a day to their diet before and during, and packing one into their lunch for a healthy and helpful snack between classes.

 Dark chocolate

 Dark chocolate is full of magnesium, which can help dull period cramps.
 How does it work?
 “Magnesium helps relax muscles and may stop the production of compounds that signal cramps.”
-Consider packing a small bar to take with you when you know your period is about to hit, and have a bite around lunch time to help with period pain at school.
-You can always share with your friends, too!
+Consider packing a small bar to take with them when you know their period is about to hit, and suggest they have a bite around lunch time to help with period pain at school.
+They can always share with their friends, too!

 A Black woman wearing period underwear bursts into laughter in front of school lockers